JoelChan13/mildew-detector/README.md

 - Understand the Problem & Mathematical Functions

-Normalizing images in a dataset before training a neural network is crucial for several reasons.
+Normalising images in a dataset before training a neural network is crucial for several reasons.
 First, it ensures that all pixel values are on a similar scale, typically between 0 and 1 or -1 and 1, which helps the model converge faster during training.
-Without normalization, the network might struggle with varying scales of pixel values, leading to inefficient learning.
+Without normalisation, the network might struggle with varying scales of pixel values, leading to inefficient learning.
 It also prevents any particular feature from dominating the training process, ensuring that the model pays equal attention to all features.
-Normalization improves numerical stability, reducing the risk of exploding or vanishing gradients.
+Normalisation improves numerical stability, reducing the risk of exploding or vanishing gradients.
 Additionally, it helps achieve more consistent and reliable performance across different datasets and models, making the training process more robust and effective.

 In the context of image datasets, calculating the mean and standard deviation involves considering the four dimensions of an image: B (Batch size), C (Channels, such as RGB), H (Height), and W (Width).
 These dimensions represent the entire dataset where multiple images are processed simultaneously.

 To compute the mean, the pixel values are averaged across all images in the batch, across all color channels, and across every pixel position (height and width).
 The same applies to the standard deviation, which measures how much the pixel values vary from the mean across these dimensions.
-This process ensures that the mean and standard deviation represent the overall characteristics of the dataset, accounting for variations in color and spatial information, and allowing for consistent normalization of all images in the dataset.
+This process ensures that the mean and standard deviation represent the overall characteristics of the dataset, accounting for variations in color and spatial information, and allowing for consistent normalisation of all images in the dataset.

 **2. Observation**